TarasKuzyo/percolation/README.md

 The program generates a grid of cells for the site vacancy probability `p` and creates a percolation flow from top to bottom.
 This makes those "open" cells through which the flow propagates "full".
 The output can be visualized with grid image with different colors for "occupied", "empty" and "full" cells.
-[Cairo graphics library](https://www.cairographics.org) is used for generation .svg and .png output images.
+[Cairo graphics library](https://www.cairographics.org) is used for generation output images in .svg or .png format.

 ### Compilation and usage